FlameCerberus/IoT-based-Location-Tracking-and-Health-Monitoring-Device/README.md

 #### ThingSpeak Channel Link:
 [Link to ThingSpeak Channel](#)

-[Include screenshots or visualizations from ThingSpeak if available.]

 ### Telegram Notification System

 - The system incorporates a Telegram-based alert system for immediate notifications based on abnormal health parameters or locations.